luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ### Folder for R Packages

-Let&#8217;s create our own folder to store the installed packages for R. This way R, or us, doesn&#8217;t have to move all the packages every time we install a new R version.
+Let's create our own folder to store the installed packages for R. This way R, or us, doesn't have to move all the packages every time we install a new R version.
 Run the following in terminal.

 <pre class="lang:sh decode:true" title="R Packages Folder">$ mkdir -p $HOME/Library/R/3.x/library
 $ cat &gt; $HOME/.Renviron &lt;&lt;END